A Faithful Discretization of the Verbose Persistent Homology Transform: Codimension-Zero Reconstruction

-\begin{remark}[Forget the Heights] While our oracle gives us the persistence diagrams for each querried direction, we do not use all of the information in the persistence diagram.
-In fact, if the vertex locations are known, then we are only using the total order of the vertices (with respect to the query direction) in the algorithms in this subsection.
-Specifically, for each direction $\dir$ and each vertex~$v \in \simComp_0$, we define an equivalence relation on~$K$ such that the equivalence class for $v$ is: $[v]_{\dir}:= \{ \sigma \in K \text{ s.t. } h_{\dir}(\sigma)=h_{\dir}(s) \}$.
-The set of equivalence classes is totally orded by the height in direction $\dir$.
-Thus, in \algref{inkdeg} (and hence \algref{is-simplex}), we only use the count of the numer of $k$-simplices in each equivalence class. \end{remark}
+The results of \secref{reconstruction} rely on the heights and dimension of simplices only.\footnote{ In fact, if the vertex locations are known, then we are only using the total order of the vertices (with respect to the directions in $S$).
+Specifically, for each direction $\dir$ and each vertex~$v \in \simComp_0$, we define an equivalence relation on~$K$ such that the equivalence class for $v$ is: $[v]_{\dir}:= \{ \sigma \in K \text{ s.t. } h_{\dir}(\sigma)=h_{\dir}(v) \}$.
+The set of equivalence classes is totally ordered by the height in direction~$\dir$.} Crucially, this means the same set of directions that faithfully discretize the VPHT can faithfully discretize any topological transform that contains the heights and dimension of simplices (e.g., the VBFT).
+We call such transforms \emph{verbose dimension-returning transforms}.